-Shall funding available for counties, school districts, water districts, fire districts, and other districts funded, at least in part, by property taxes be impacted by a reduction of \$670 million in property tax revenue by a change to the Colorado Revised Statutes concerning reductions in property taxes, and, in connection therewith, reducing the assessment rate for certain nonresidential property by 1% per year for five years until the assessment rate is reduced from 29% to 24% of the property value, which assessment rate applies for every subsequent property tax year; and reducing the assessment rate for residential property by 0.37% per year for five years until the assessment rate is reduced from 7.15% to 5.3% of the property value, which assessment rate applies for every subsequent property tax year?
+Shall funding available for counties, school districts, water districts, fire districts, and other districts funded, at least in part, by property taxes be impacted by a reduction of \$3 billion in property tax revenue by a change to the Colorado Revised Statutes concerning reductions in property taxes, and, in connection therewith, reducing the assessment rate for certain nonresidential property from 29% to 25.5% of the property value; and reducing the assessment rate for residential property from 7.15% to 5.7% of the property value after subtracting the lesser of \$55,000 or the amount that causes the property valuation to be \$1,000?

-Hearing April 18, 2024:

-Single subject approved; staff draft amended; titles set.

-Board members: Theresa Conley, Christy Chase, Kurt Morrison

-Hearing adjourned 8:12 P.M.
+Hearing April 18, 2024: Single subject approved; staff draft amended; titles set.
+Board members: Theresa Conley, Christy Chase, Kurt Morrison Hearing adjourned 8:18 P.M.

-Rehearing April 26, 2024

-Motion for rehearing (Wasserman, Terry) was granted only to the extent the Board made changes to the title (3-0).
+Rehearing April 26, 2024 Motion for rehearing (Wasserman, Terry) was granted only to the extent the Board made changes to the title (3-0).
+Board members: Theresa Conley, Christy Chase, Kurt Morrison Hearing adjourned 11:47 A.M.

-1 Unofficially captioned "Valuation for Assessments" by legislative staff for tracking purposes.
+&lt;sup>1 Unofficially captioned "Valuation for Assessments" by legislative staff for tracking purposes.
 This caption is not part of the titles set by the Board.